 This is controlled by the agent and can be turned on or off at any stage in the lead up to the Final Bidding Stage.
 The Agent can also choose if they wish to allow observers to remain anonymous or if they would like to request their details.

-During the Final Bidding Stage, it can only be amended downward to ensure the legitimacy of the process is not compromised.
+The reserve price can be changed up or down during the Campaign Bidding Stage however it can only be amended downward during the Final Bidding Stage, to ensure the legitimacy of the process is not compromised.

 Once the reserve has been met, it cannot be changed.

-It’s important when setting the terms and conditions of sale with your agent you are clear as to what you will and won’t accept ie . length of settlement, offers subject to finance, deposit amount or any other item you consider important.
-It is vital that you work closely with you agent to set these terms or ask for their advice as to what is fair and equitable.
+It’s important when setting the terms and conditions of sale with your agent you are clear as to what you will and won’t accept such as length of settlement, offers subject to finance, deposit amount or any other item you consider important.
+It is vital that you work closely with your agent to set these terms or ask for their advice as to what is fair and equitable.